Should I stop using passwords?

 As we work to make things more secure, we inadvertently created a dictionary for hackers.
 Then, hackers combine that dictionary with a program that we refer to as a Bot, short for robot.
 These Bots run on their own; they learn and adapt to measures put in place to stop them.

-One thing they struggle with is passwords greater than 12 characters and logical sequences or organized predictability.
+One thing computer's struggle with is passwords greater than 12 characters and logical sequences or organized predictability.

 Organized predictability is when a certain order is presented.
 Let’s take spell check, for example.
 In a high school or an environment with multiple users on the same machine, spell check can tell you a spelling is wrong because it doesn’t match a dictionary.
 But if the users change it up, it can’t predict what you are trying to spell.
 That is why you get multiple choices for a word.
 When the same user is typing regularly, it can predict possible words.
 That is why most word processors nowadays have the user sign-in to increase their predictability.